-David is a Strategic Advisor and User Researcher based in Seattle, WA.
+David is a Strategic Advisor and Design Researcher based in Seattle, WA.

 Since 2015, he has worked with the City of Seattle's Office of Economic Development as their Startup Advocate.
 In 2016, his participation in Harvard Business School's Young American Leaders Program, as well as the White House Summit on Building the Tech Workforce of Tomorrow, inspired his participation in other projects on cross-sector collaboration and the future of work.